-A number of key Scottish Government policies drive the work to tackle discrimination, promote the equalities agenda and the reduction of health inequalities.
+A number of key Scottish Government policies drive the work to tackle discrimination, promote the equalities agenda and reduce health inequalities.
 These are:

-The summaries below highlight key aspects relevant to the equalities and inequalities agenda.
+The summaries below highlight key aspects relevant to equalities and inequalities.

-Commission of the future delivery of public services (‘Christie Commission’)
+Commission on the future delivery of public services ('Christie Commission')

 The Commission was established by the Scottish Government in November 2010 to develop recommendations for the future delivery of public services.